-(a) Industry (except within the Omokoroa Light Industrial Zone).
+- Industry (except within the Omokoroa Light Industrial Zone) (a) - (b) Storage, warehousing, coolstores and packhouses. - (c) Retailing which is accessory and secondary to (a) and (b) above and which has: - Rangiuru Business Park a maximum of 250m2 indoor/outdoor retail or a maximum of 25% of the gross floor area of the primary activity whichever is the lesser. - All other areas a maximum floor area of 100m2; - (d) Building and construction wholesalers and retailers. - (e) Commercial Services. - (f) Takeaway food outlets with a maximum floor area of 100m2 (excluding Te Puna Business Park). - (q) Service stations and garages (excluding the Te Puna Business Park). - (h) Medical or scientific facilities. - (i) Veterinary rooms and pet crematoriums. - (j) Activities on reserves as provided for in the Reserves Act 1977. - (k) Police stations, fire stations and St Johns Ambulance stations. - (I) Depots (except transport and contractors depots within the Omokoroa Light Industrial Zone). - (m) Vehicle, machinery and automotive parts sales (excluding Te Puna Business Park).

-- (b) Storage, warehousing, coolstores and packhouses. - (c) Retailing which is accessory and secondary to (a) and (b) above and which has: - (i) Rangiuru Business Park a maximum of 250m2 indoor/outdoor retail or a maximum of 25% of the gross floor area of the primary activity whichever is the lesser; - (ii) All other areas a maximum gross floor area of 100m2. - (d) Building and construction wholesalers and retailers. - (e) Commercial services. - (f) Takeaway food outlets with a maximum gross floor area of 100m2 (excluding Te Puna Business Park). - (g) Service stations and garages (excluding the Te Puna Business Park). - (h) Medical or scientific facilities. - (i) Veterinary rooms and pet crematoriums. - (j) Activities on reserves as provided for in the Reserves Act 1977. - (k) Police stations, fire stations and St Johns Ambulance stations. - (I) Depots (except transport and rural contractors depots within the Omokoroa Light Industrial Zone). - (m) Vehicle, machinery and automotive parts sales (excluding Te Puna Business Park). - (n) Works and network utilities as provided for in Section 10. - (o) Commercial sexual services. - (p) Offices and buildings accessory to the foregoing on the same site. - (q) Green waste and waste recycling facilities where these occur within buildings (i.e. are enclosed). - (r) Aquaculture
+- (n) Works and network utilities as provided for in Section 10. - (o) Offices and buildings accessory to the foregoing on the same site. - (p) Commercial sexual services. - (q) Earthworks - (r) Green waste and waste recycling facilities where these occur within buildings (ie. are enclosed).

-21.3.2 Additional Permitted Activities (Rangiuru Business Park only)
+18.3.2 Additional Permitted Activities (Rangiuru Business Park only)

-(a) In the Community Services Area of the Business Park only:
+- (a) In the "Community Services Area" of the Business Park only:

-- (i) Offices (not covered by 21.3.1(p));
+- (i) Offices (not covered by 18.3.1(o) above)

-- (ii) Retailing (not covered by 21.3.1(c)) and involving a maximum gross floor area of 100m2;
+- (ii) Retailing (not covered by 18.3.1(c) above) and involving a maximum floor area of 100m2

-- (iii) Places of assembly.
+- (iii) Places of assembly

-- (b) In local purpose reserve amenity areas, Rural Zone Permitted Activities shall apply except for the following:
+- (b) In local purpose reserve amenity areas, Rural 1 Zone Permitted Activities shall apply except for the following:

-- (i) New dwellings;
+- (i) New dwellings

-- (ii) Accommodation facilities,
+- (ii) Accommodation facilities

-- (iii) Education facilities,
+- (iii) Education facilities

-- (iv) Intensive farming activities.
+- (iv) Intensive farming activities

-- (c) Rural Zone Permitted Activities until such time as the Business Park is developed in accordance with the Structure Plan and staging rules except for the following:
+- (c) Rural 1 Zone Permitted Activities until such time as the Business Park is developed in accordance with the Structure Plan and staging rules except for the following:

-- (i) New dwellings;
+- (i) New dwellings

-- (ii) Accommodation facilities,
+- (ii) Accommodation facilities

-- (iii) Education facilities,
+- (iii) Education facilities

-- (iv) Intensive farming activities.
+- (iv) Intensive farming activities

-This is a transitional provision to protect the integrity of the Industrial Zone.
+Note: This is a transitional provision to protect the integrity of the Industrial Zone.